dylanljones/waveprop/README.md

 Installation
 ------------

-Use pip to install the package:
+Download package and use pip to install:
 ````commandline
 pip install -e <folder path>
 ````